srenault/cb2pgn/doc/project-status.md

 Goal: Convert existing C++ code so it can run in an AWS Lambda function

-- Convert Android.mk to CMakeLists.txt
+- Convert Android.mk to CMakeLists.txt ✅
+  - Successfully created CMakeLists.txt with all necessary components
+  - Added support for AWS Lambda builds with BUILD_LAMBDA option
+  - Properly configured dependencies and library targets

-- Build in a Docker container
+- Build in a Docker container ✅
+  - Created Dockerfile based on amazonlinux:2
+  - Set up all necessary build dependencies
+  - Configured automated build process
+  - Added docker-compose.yml for development

-- Add missing C++ libraries
+- Add missing C++ libraries ✅
+  - Added LZO library dependency
+  - Configured proper linking of JNI and other required libraries
+  - Set up all necessary include directories

-- Adapt C++ code (fix compilation errors) as it was targeting Android
+- Adapt C++ code (fix compilation errors) as it was targeting Android ✅
+  - Successfully migrated from Android-specific code
+  - JNI integration completed and verified
+  - All platform-specific adaptations implemented
+  - Code compiles and runs in Docker environment

-- Add Java test program to test the library with JNI
+- Add Java test program to test the library with JNI ✅
+  - Test program implemented and functional
+  - JNI integration verified through tests
+  - Basic functionality validated